F1282231/RGR_Stock_Price_Project/README.md

 ## Improvement

 1. More data may help.
 I built the model on data from 2016 October - 2019 October because scraping Twitter data took a lot of time.
 So I would like to see how much the models will improve if we have more data.
-2. More useful exogeous variables.
+2. More useful exogenous variables.
 I have included 20 features already, but some of them are not helping the model.
 It seems like the financial reports 10Q, 10k, and 8K don't help much.
 3. Better models.
 I did not dig into the popular neural network models due to time limitation.
 I will definitely check out [LSTM](https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/) and some other models.